morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 * G: bit pattern (generator) of r+1 bits (given)
 * r: number of bits
 * R: the pattern of bits
+* n: a value that we don't care about, except when checking our work
 * R = $D\cdot 2^{r}$  XOR $R$ (xor is interchangeable with %)

 Example: